morece/morece.github.io/_includes/about/en.md

 > Think of what you want to know what you need.

-Hey, I'm Haitao Zhang, Java engineer.
+Hey, I'm Mr. Zhang, Java engineer.
 At present is mainly responsible for group App backend development and maintenance, micro services infrastructure, infrastructure construction.

 - QQ: 2636461000
 - Wechat: zhang02085301